caufero/thebridge-optimized-docs/docs/01-foundations/02-3p3-overview.md

 ## **2.5 Practical Interpretation for FileMaker**

-The guide states that traditional FileMaker development requires dozens of tables, hundreds of scripts, and many layouts.
+Traditional FileMaker development requires dozens of tables, hundreds of scripts, and many layouts.

-Under 3P3, the ontology collapses the system into:
+However, under 3P3, the ontology collapses the system into:

 * **3 tables** (CMP, ETY, LOG)
 * **4 scripts** (the Universal Navigators)